jh-evans/readthedocs/README.rst

-Lumache has its documentation hosted on Read the Docs.
+Lumache has its documentation hosted on Read the Docs 2.

 Template for the Read the Docs tutorial
 =======================================